$19,000 a night: Richard Branson's Moskito Island debuts two new luxury estates

-(CNN) — It certainly won't come cheap, but Sir Richard Branson's new private-island getaway in the British Virgin Islands -- where you can stay in a luxurious villa staffed by a private chef and resident manager who creates a "hyper-personalized" itinerary for each guest -- is the stuff of daydreams and bucket lists.
+(CNN) — It certainly won't come cheap, but Richard Branson's new private-island getaway in the British Virgin Islands -- where you can stay in a luxurious villa staffed by a private chef and resident manager who creates a "hyper-personalized" itinerary for each guest -- is the stuff of daydreams and bucket lists.

 Sitting two miles across the Caribbean Sea from its famous sister island, Necker, Moskito Island sprawls across 125 acres and ultimately will offer ten private estates, some available for rental through Virgin Limited Edition, Branson's global collection of unique rentals and luxury hotels.